Privacy Notice - Alumni and Supporters

 If you are unsatisfied with the way in which we process your personal data, we ask that you let us know so that we can try and put things right.
 If we are not able to resolve issues to your satisfaction, you can refer the matter to the Information Commissioner’s Office (ICO).
 The ICO can be contacted at:

 Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF

 Part 2: Tailored Privacy Notice for Alumni and Supporters

-Alumni: Type(s) of personal data collected and held by the University and method of collection
+Alumni and Supporters: Type(s) of personal data collected and held by the University and method of collection

 If you are a student/graduate, some of the personal data that the University holds about you is transferred from your student record to the University’s alumni database, Raiser’s Edge.
 This personal data will have been collected from you as part of your studies application process or provided by you via updates to your department or college during your time as a student and will include:

 - Your name, title, gender preference, nationality and date of birth;